supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. A **function** is a log query that can be used in other log queries with the saved name as a command.
 To create a **function**, after running your query, select the **Save** button and then select **Save As function** from the drop-down.
 Enter the name your want (for example: *PrivLogins*) in the **Function name** box and enter a **Legacy category** (for example: *General*) and select **Save**.
 The function will be available in KQL by using the function's alias:

-    >**Note:** You will not be able to do this in the lademo environment used for this lab since your account has only Reader permissions, but it is an important concept to make your queries more efficient and effective.
+    >**Note:** You will not be able to do this in the lab demo environment used for this lab since your account has only Reader permissions, but it is an important concept to make your queries more efficient and effective.

     ```KQL
     PrivLogins